mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 History patches
 ~~~~~~~~~~~~~~~

 The history patches remember which colors you've drawn on canvas with.
-They can be quickly called with :kbd:`H`
+They can be quickly called with :kbd:`H`.

 Common Patches
 ~~~~~~~~~~~~~~